PichardRarker/guitar-tuition/picking_and_strumming_techniques.md

 > 💡 **Tip:** When starting out, don't worry if you hit more strings than the tab specifies for the chord strums - if you've fretted the chord properly, it will still sound very similar to the recording.
 If you're struggling to mix arpeggios and chord strums together, start practicing this song by just playing 3 note arpeggios for each chord.
 For both `Am` and `Cmaj` you would play strings 5, 4 and three in sequence, and for `Dmaj`, you would play strings 4, 3 and 2.

+## :twisted_rightwards_arrows: Arpeggiated strumming

+Arpeggiated strumming a hybrid technique, combining elements of both strumming and arpeggios.
+Instead of strumming all the strings at once or picking individual notes in a strict sequence (as in a true arpeggio), you strum the strings in a way that emphasizes individual notes within the chord.
+This creates a flowing, broken-chord effect where the notes are heard more distinctly than in a typical strum.

+The classic example of this technique is [House of the Rising Sun](https://www.youtube.com/watch?v=N4bFqW_eu2I&list=RDN4bFqW_eu2I&start_radio=1) by The Animals

+The tab for the intro is as follows:

+TAB

+> 📌 **Note:** This tab shows the associated chords above each bar.
+As with Hurt, this song starts with the open 5th string (`A` note), before performing an arpeggiated strum through the notes of `Am`.
+Also like Hurt (and many other examples of arpeggiation), we start each arpeggio by first playing the root note

+> 📌 **Note:** When playing the `Am` arpeggio, we don't play the `E` note on the 2nd fret 4th string.
+There's no good reason to play this arpeggio without fretting the full `Am` chord though - we just need to be careful not to hit this `E` string to sound truly authentic.

+## :drum: Percussive strumming

+Percussive strumming involves using your strumming hand to create a rhythmic, drum-like sound whilst you play.
+Instead of just playing notes, you add a "chka" or "thump" sound, making your playing more rhythmic and lively.
+This is done by either brushing the strings with the side of your hand, or by muting the strings with your palm while strumming, so you hear a click or thud instead of a clear note.
+Here's a [very detailed guide](https://www.youtube.com/watch?v=MP292DdVOKs) on the technique.

+A beginner friendly song that can be enhanced with percussive strumming is [Polly](https://www.youtube.com/watch?v=XzE1QIAAWIc&list=RDXzE1QIAAWIc&start_radio=1) by Nirvana.
+The chords are demonstrated in [this video](https://www.youtube.com/shorts/4fhYk-zsG_4).
+Pay close attention to the guitarist's strumming hand.
+Notice how they add in a percussive strum after the `Em` and `Gmaj` chords